deploy-script/minio/README.md

-# minio
+# MinIO

-This script deploys a minio server.
+This script deploys a MinIO server on the host.

 ## :clipboard: Features